---

 2. Click **Create SDK Key** and create a new key for the environment you want to rotate

-3. Update the `FLAGS` environment variable to use the new SDK Key for the target environment
+4. Update the `FLAGS` environment variable to use the new SDK Key for the target environment.
+Mark the value as sensitive for preview and production, while keeping the development key as non-sensitive.

-After deletion, the old key will no longer work, so make sure to redeploy your application with the new key before deleting the old key.
+After deletion, the old key stops working, so redeploy your application with the new key before deleting the old one.
+If you close the create dialog without copying the new key, delete it and start over.

 ## Next steps